MicrosoftDocs/azure-dev-docs/articles/java/get-started/code.md

 :::image type="content" source="media/visual-studio-code-deploy.png" alt-text="Screenshot of Visual Studio Code that shows a Java file and the Output window." lightbox="media/visual-studio-code-deploy.png":::

 VS Code supports and streamlines Java development workflows through a broad range of extensions.
 There are several hundred for Java alone, which you can search for from within the IDE itself.
 We've packaged key extensions for fundamental Java development into the Extension Pack for Java, including those for project management, Maven integration, code editing, code completion, code navigation, refactoring, linting, formatting, debugging, running and debugging Junit/TestNG test cases, and more.
-There's also a Spring Boot Extension Pack for developing and deploying Spring Boot applications - including Spring Initializr Support for integration with Azure Spring Apps, a fully managed service for running Spring Boot applications on Azure.
+There's also a Spring Boot Extension Pack for developing and deploying Spring Boot applications - including Spring Initializr support for integration with Azure Spring Apps, a fully managed service for running Spring Boot applications on Azure.

-The Azure Tools Extension Pack, built by Azure engineering teams, provides a rich set of extensions for discovering and interacting with all the Azure cloud services that help power your Java applications - all from within VS Code as you're writing, debugging, and testing your Java app.
-When you're ready to deploy your app, the Azure Tools Extension Pack supports one-click deployment to the various compute services that Azure provides for running Java applications.Java in Visual Studio Code provides a good overview of the most popular Visual Studio Code extensions for Java development.
+The Azure Tools Extension Pack, built by Azure engineering teams, provides a rich set of extensions for discovering and interacting with all the Azure cloud services that help power your Java applications.
+You can use all the extensions from within VS Code as you're writing, debugging, and testing your Java app.
+When you're ready to deploy your app, the Azure Tools Extension Pack supports one-click deployment to the various compute services that Azure provides for running Java applications.
+Java in Visual Studio Code provides a good overview of the most popular Visual Studio Code extensions for Java development.
 It also provides instructions for getting started with Java development using Visual Studio Code, along with a walkthrough of the many ways it can help make Java developers more productive.

 Getting Started with Java in VS Code provides a short tutorial that covers setting-up VS Code for Java Development, including how to write and run the Hello World program.
 Similarly, there are short tutorials that show how to build a Java application using Visual Studio Code and then deploy it with a single click into Azure App Service, Azure Spring Apps, Azure Container Apps, and Azure Functions.
 If you're new to Java on VS Code be sure to try out the "Java: Tips for Beginners" command in its main Command Palette.